Islamic missionary activity: During the Ottoman Empire (1400–1900)

-During the Ottoman presence in the Balkans, missionary movements were also taken up by people from aristocratic families hailing from the region, who had been educated in Constantinople or any other major city within the Empire, in famed madrassahs and kulliyes.
+During the Ottoman presence in the Balkans, missionary movements were also taken up by people from aristocratic families hailing from the region, who had been educated in Constantinople or any other major city within the Empire, in famed madrasas and kulliyes.
 Most of the time, such individuals were sent back to the place of their origin, being appointed to important positions in the local governing body.
 This approach often resulted in the building of mosques and local kulliyes for future generations to benefit from, as well as spreading the teachings of Islam.
 Thomas Walker Arnold says that Islam was not spread by force in the areas under the control of the Ottoman Sultan.
 Rather Arnold concludes by quoting a 17th-century author who stated: Meanwhile he (the Turk) wins (converts) by craft more than by force, and snatches away Christ by fraud out of the hearts of men.
 For the Turk, it is true, at the present time compels no country by violence to apostatise; but he uses other means whereby imperceptibly he roots out Christianity...